-The element I’ve always loved the most about video games is their ability to tell amazing stories.
-Walking simulators are therefore titles I enjoy, although they’re not to everybody’s taste; sometimes I just want to be swept along in a narrative and follow the characters on their journey.
+The element I’ve always loved most about video games is their ability to tell amazing stories.
+Walking simulators are therefore titles I enjoy, although they’re not to everybody’s taste; sometimes I just want to be swept up in a narrative and follow the characters on their journey.

 Marie’s Room was an entry in the genre which caught my attention a couple of years ago.
 It may have been free on Steam but there was an awful lot of quality evident in it, and the highly-polished visuals, great voice-acting and lovely soundtrack gave the impression I was playing something created by a team much larger than two people.
 When I heard that the duo had formed a studio called like Charlie and Application Systems Heidelberg got in touch last month with a kind off of a key for the demo of their next title, I jumped at the chance to try it out.

 In Ghost on the Shore, players step into the shoes of a young woman named Riley.
 She heads out in her sailboat seeking adventure and finds herself stranded on a desolate island after a storm, but she’s not entirely alone: somehow, a headstrong ghost named Josh finds his way into her head.
 You’ll get to know him as you explore the crumbling ruins of the homes of the people who used to live here and, as you put it all together, you’ll discover how the island’s history led to Josh’s death.

 The demo seems to jump forward to a point where Riley has come to accept Josh’s presence rather than start at the beginning of the title.
 A good preview is one that doesn’t outstay its welcome or give too much away immediately and so it feels as though this was a good decision by the developer; players can get a real feel for what Ghost on the Shore is going to be like within half-an-hour without having to spend that time watching the relationship gradually grow between the two characters.